hagsmand/langflow-integration-workshop/README.md

 4. Run `ngrok start --all`

 ### 4. Provision MCP server
+0. If you never install uv, please run `pip install uv`
 1. run this command `uvx --from docling-mcp docling-mcp-server --transport sse` in your terminal
 2. Forward port of application in step 4.1 (should be 8000)